-Frequent urination is a common condition with a number of possible causes.
-It may either be characterised by the frequent passage of small amounts of urine or passing larger amounts of urine as well as an increase in thirst.
+Frequent urination is a common condition with several possible causes.
+It may either be characterised by the frequent passage of small amounts of urine or pass larger amounts of urine as well as an increase in thirst.

 Urinary tract disorders: